Skip to main content

 Tree Structure

-• Roots are branches that are not children of any other branch (typically main/master, plus any branches not in the stack config that have children)
+• Roots are branches that are not children of any other branch (typically main/master)

 • Children are indented under their parent with tree-drawing characters (\|-- and `--)